-Eilidh Gow‘s latest short film Pete, His Cat and the End of the World, is a cinematic masterpiece.
-It tells the story of Pete, a young boy who feels he’s never really achieved anything with his life, who embarks on his final to-do list upon learning the end of the world is only a week away.
+Eilidh Gow‘s latest short film Peter, His Cat and the End of the World, is a cinematic masterpiece.
+It tells the story of Peter, a young boy who feels he’s never really achieved anything with his life, and embarks on his final to-do list upon learning the end of the world is only a week away.

-Eilidh’s exploration of mortality is perfectly combined with beautiful shots and well-timed humour, and this film is most certainly in our tops of the year.
+Eilidh’s exploration of mortality is perfectly combined with beautiful shots and well-timed humour, and this film is most certainly one of our faves of the year.

 Tim’s latest film Your Old Man tells the story of an 18-year-old girl who must tell her father he’s adopted, despite their strained relationship.
 A beautiful film that’ll have you tearing up before the end, it’s the perfect showcase of Tim’s incredible ability as a filmmaker.

-Ewan Mcintosh‘s latest short film RUBIX opens with a monologue on the common myth that you get straight A’s if someone at your school dies, which in turn becomes the motivation for murder.
+Ewan McIntosh‘s latest short film RUBIX opens with a monologue on the common myth that you get straight As if someone at your school dies – which becomes the motivation for murder.

 The Midnight Beast

-While most know The Midnight Beast for their music, others might know them for their musical All Killer!
+While most know The Midnight Beast for their music, others might know them for their musical All Killer, made after the trio caught the film bug working on their Channel 4 sitcom.

-Having caught the film bug while filming their Channel 4 show, All Killer tells the story of a glee club that holds dark secrets that newcomer Stef Harris becomes entangled in.
-What else can we say other than prepare for hilarity, revelations and some hella catchy tunes!
+It tells the story of a glee club that holds dark secrets that newcomer Stef Harris becomes entangled in.
+What else can we say other than: prepare for hilarity, revelations, and some hella catchy tunes!